cjwilson2020/WDYWW/README.md

   a) After creating an account and signing out, a user may log in using their email and password by clicking "Log in"

+4) Profile
+  a) After entering a Theatre for the first time and selecting preferred genres, users will be able to see their preferred genres in the User Profile page

-4) Watch History, Profile, Friends List, Settings
+5) Watch History, Friends List, Settings

   a) The front-end activities for these actions are done, but they currently display dummy data